Albert-91/website_checker/README.md

     SMTP_PASSWORD = 'password'
     ```
 1. Create your own copy of email template with name `email_to_send.html`
-1. Run scrpit `check_website.py` to check differences in HTML files.
+1. Run script `check_website.py` to check differences in HTML files.